lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`

-In this lesson we covered some of the reasons to use transformations and some of the types to choose from, such as the natural log or scaling.
-In all cases, especially in health research, be very careful and thoughtful about why you want to use transformations and which ones you choose.
-Your findings may be used to influence health of real human beings... and if you aren't careful, you could end up harming thousands of people or more.
+In this lesson we covered some of the reasons to use transformations and some common types, such as the log or scaling.
+As always, be careful and thoughtful about using transformations.
+Your findings may influence health of real humans... and if you aren't careful, you could end up causing harm because of unintented miscommunication.

 ---
 ## Let's practice transforming some variables!